About EFry Toronto

 Lucy Gudgeon (she/her), Manager of Residential and Housing Program, ext 250

-Cynthia Richards (she/her), BEST/ Pre-Employment Counsellor, ext 244
+Cynthia Richards (she/her), Record Suspension Counsellor, ext 244

 Meera Umasuthan (she/her), Employment Program Coordinator, ext 241